AverageHelper/ip-echo-cloudflare/SECURITY.md

 Thank you for improving the security of IP Echo!

 If you discover a security vulnerability in IP Echo, please disclose it by [drafting a security advisory on our GitHub](https://github.com/AverageHelper/ip-echo-cloudflare/security/advisories/new).
+(We have since moved primary operations to [Codeberg](https://codeberg.org/AverageHelper/ip-echo-cloudflare), and are working on an alternative reporting site.)
 I do not currently have a way of paying out bounties for bugs.
 Enjoy the good vibes from knowing you're very helpful!

 Report security bugs in third-party modules to the person or team maintaining the module.